NUWCDIVNPT/stig-manager/docs/admin-guide/admin-guide.rst

 **User Jobs**
    Custom jobs created by App Managers to meet specific organizational needs.
 User jobs provide full flexibility in task selection, scheduling, and configuration.

 The feature provides several built-in System Jobs that are disabled by default.
 It is highly recommended that you enable and schedule these jobs to maintain the health of your STIG Manager database.
 Scheduling these jobs to run during off-peak hours is advisable to minimize any potential performance impact on users and reduce resource usage.

 System-provided Jobs:
  - **Cleanup Database**: Removes database records related to deleted Collections and Assets and their associated reviews.
 Disabled by default.
  - **Delete Unmapped Asset Reviews**: Delete reviews for rules in STIGs that are no longer assigned to an Asset.
 This can occur when STIGs are unassigned from an Asset by a Collection Manager.
 Disabled by default.
  - **Delete Unmapped Reviews**: Delete reviews that no longer match any STIG Rule in the system.
 This can occur when old Reference STIGs are removed from the system by an App Manager.
 Disabled by default.
+ - **Update Aged Reviews**: Modifies or deletes reviews that meet conditions defined by the Review Aging rules specified at the Collection level.
+Disabled by default.
+See the :ref:`review-aging-rules` section of the User Guide for more information about Review Aging rules and configuration.

 .. note::
-   These database maintenance Jobs are not enabled by default.
-Administrators must enable the Jobs they wish to use.
-Exercise caution when modifying or running database maintenance jobs, as these operations can affect system data.
-Always ensure you have appropriate backups before running destructive maintenance operations.
+   Some System Jobs, such as **Update Aged Reviews**, are enabled and scheduled by the App Manager but driven by configuration specified by Collection level rules.
+When the job runs, it processes each collection that has configured rules; collections without rules are silently skipped.
+See :ref:`review-aging-rules` in the User Guide for rule configuration details.

 .. rubric:: Job Components